pozsarzs/modshell/README.md

 during runtime and to keep the final values​of constants and variables created during runtime.

+In interpreter mode, operating system command line arguments are available as predefined constants.

 **Raw serial connection**

 The program provides the possibility to send and receive raw data via a